 Student Name:

 Email Address: Contact Phone Number:

 Field Placement: Quarter/Year: (e.g., Fall 2023)

-At the time of the placement, will you have re completed one academic year of law school?
+At the time of the placement, will you have completed one academic year of law school?
 Yes No

-a field placement. must complete one academic year-three quarters-to enroll in
+Field Placement Prerequisite : Students must complete one academic year-three quarters-to enroll in a field placement.

 Site Supervisor(s):

 Email Address: Contact Phone Number:

 Faculty Supervisor:

 Email Address: Contact Phone Number:

-g among the student, site supervisor, and faculty supervisor expect to complete for the student to successfully receive academic
+The following is a memo of understanding among the student, site supervisor, and faculty supervisor outlining the assignments that the parties expect to complete for the student to successfully receive academic credit for the field placement.

-will have an opportunity to participate in a substantial lawyering formance in the field placement.
-The faculty supervisor, site aware of this description.
+Describe the manner in which the student will have an opportunity to participate in a substantial lawyering experience and have opportunities for performance in the field placement.
+The faculty supervisor, site supervisor, and the student need to all be aware of this description.